MirandaLupion/Visualizing-Crime-in-Russias-Regions/README.md

 # GOV_1005_Final_Project
-Precis for GOV 1005 final project
+This is my final project for GOV 1005 at Harvard.
+The Shiny App visualizes data about crimes in the Russian Federation's federal subjects (administrative units) from 1990 through 2010.